Thursday, April 30, 2026

 • An Audit Plan, developed by the auditor, addressing how some areas will be addressed remotely; a brief follow-up phone or e-mail discussion of the Plan and the development of a simplified flow plan / floor plan of the audit site /company by the auditor (approximately 1 week in advance);

-• Pre-submissions of some key documentation (prior or during);
+• Pre-submissions of some key documentation by the company to the auditor (prior or during);

-• Client provides some one proficient with a camera (or phone camera) for site pictures, document close-ups, and similar;
+• Client provides some one proficient with a camera (or phone camera) for site tour videos / pictures, document close-ups, and similar;

 • A "tour" of the facility (included in the above time frame)